Tajnology/DeepEcho/development/C_priorities.md

     - Pull blocks for any voice that has less than 2 * MIN blocks available
     - Process any sample that has less than 2 blocks in its output
     -

+Could use a timer interrupt for playing the sum value and do everything else in a loop.